industrial-edge-nl/Manual-South-North-Edge-Devices-Connectivity/northbound southbound edge devices/README.md

   - IE Databus
   - Flow Creator

-  Give this Device Port 2 ip adress in range of the OT-South network, for example 192.168.0.11 Give this Device Port 1 ip adress in range of the South-North network, for example 192.168.1.10
+  - Give the Southbound-Device Port 2 ip adress in range of the OT-South network, for example 192.168.0.11
+  - Give the Southbound-Device Port 1 ip adress in range of the South-North network, for example 192.168.1.10